kwan22/consistency/science.md

 Getting clean landing in 3a shaft-3 requires a wallbounce at the top ~5px of the 1-tile thick platform.
 The grounded ultra setup not only gives a consistent horizontal position for the updash, but also puts us in a vertical position such that dash attack leniency gives us a large and consistent (5-6f depending on cornercorrection) frame window to hit this clean landing.
 Otherwise, passing through this spatial window at max dash speed gives a 1-2f window on the jump input for clean landing. <br>
   <img src="./media/science/3a_shaft_dashattack.webp" width="480"/> <br>
 I apply a similar principle to a section of 7a Flag 1.
 It is optimal to super when dashing left towards the wall to resolve the vertical bottleneck.
-I opt to start the updash from the ground level and wallbouncing during dash attack.
-This makes lining up the following cornercorrected super more normalized with larger frame windows, shown below. <br>
+I opt to start the updash from the ground level and wallbounce during dash attack.
+This makes lining up the following super more normalized with larger frame windows, shown below. <br>
   <img src="./media/science/7a_flag1_dashattack.webp" width="480"/>  <img src="./media/science/7a_flag1_dashattack_window.png" height="270"/> <br>
 > Nominal frame data for the right dash as a function of prior wallbounce timing when starting the updash from the ground.
 Frame 0 is the last frame of dash, frames 1-6 are dash attack leninecy.